Skip to main content

 A A A

-We align ourselves with clients to achieve meaningful goals and to resolve legal challenges in a manner that preserves important relationships and promotes the institution's values.
+Miller Nash has an extensive higher education law practice, in which we work closely with institutions to achieve institutional goals while resolving legal challenges in a manner that preserves important relationships and promotes the institution’s values.

 Our education law attorneys partner with institutional leadership to navigate the substantial legal issues and challenges facing institutions of higher education.

 We are proud of our ability to anticipate and respond to the evolving legal service needs of our education clients.
 Our attorneys serve as counsel for numerous private and public colleges, universities, and community colleges.
-From contracts to litigation to compliance, we recognize and appreciate the differences between working with educational institutions and other entities.
+From litigation to compliance to institutions’ unique business needs, we recognize and appreciate the differences between working with educational institutions and other entities.

-Our attorneys work closely with our clients to address traditional legal issues facing higher educational institutions, including:
+Our attorneys work closely with our clients to address legal issues facing higher educational institutions, including:

 • Student conduct and dismissal matters

-• Campus safety and threat assessment, including VAWA and Clery Act issues
+• Campus safety and threat assessments, including VAWA and Clery Act issues

 • Discrimination laws, such as Title IX, the ADA, and Section 504

-• Employment issues involving faculty, administrators, and other staff, including faculty promotion and tenure
+• Employment issues involving faculty, administrators, and other staff, including faculty tenure and promotion

 • Traditional labor matters, including union organizing campaigns

-• Governance, policy, and other risk management issues
+• Governance, policy development, and other management issues

-• Foundation tax-related issues, such as planned giving
+• Foundation-related tax matters, such as planned giving

-Our team is well-versed in defending sensitive claims that have consequences beyond the specific party or parties asserting them, and we work with a range of campus leaders and in-house counsel in doing so.
-Our work also includes front-end compliance work, such as:
+Our team includes trial attorneys who regularly represent all types of educational institutions in federal and state court and in front of administrative agencies such as the U.S. Department of Education’s Office for Civil Rights, the Equal Employment Opportunity Commission, the National Labor Relations Board, and Oregon’s Employment Relations Board.
+Our trial attorneys are well-versed in defending sensitive claims that have consequences beyond the specific party or parties asserting them, and we work with a range of campus leaders and in-house counsel in doing so.

 Our attorneys also serve educational institutions in a variety of other areas, including: